 23. Shop for organic produce at Zenxin organic store

 Last but not least, it’s a visit to Zenxin farm mart!
-I was already eyeing on their organic red dragon fruits which I use them in my smoothies.
+I was already eyeing on their organic red dragon fruits which I use in my smoothies.

 They even sell their own organic brand of dry products called Simply Natural.
 They sell interesting products like quinoa pasta, chia seed noodles and etc.